RTEMS/rtems-docs/user/start/development.rst

 The location used to install the tools and kernel is called the `prefix`.
 It is best to have a `prefix` for each different version of RTEMS you are using.
-If you are using RTEMS 4.11 in production it is not a good to install a development version of 4.12 over the top.
+If you are using RTEMS 4.11 in production it is not a good idea to install a development version of 4.12 over the top.
 A separate `prefix` for each version avoids this.